-We must permanently keep in mind that Muslims’ ties to Jerusalem have always been based on nothing more than political expediency, disguised as religious fervor.
-We are currently experiencing the fourth wave in Muslims’ aggrandizement of Jerusalem – at our expense – for their own political purposes.
-In fact, the Muslims’ artificial ties with Jerusalem are to be the subject of a future article in this series.
+We, and the world, must not be fooled: Historically, Muslim ties to Jerusalem have always been based on little more than political expediency disguised as religious fervor.
+We are now experiencing the fourth wave in Muslims’ aggrandizement of Jerusalem – at our expense – for their own political, not religious, purposes.